Luke23-45/Task-Management-API/README.md

 - **Anonymous Users:** 100 requests per minute.
 - **Authenticated Users:** 300 requests per minute.

-If the limit is exceeded, the API will return a `429 Too Many Requests` status code, along with a possible `Retry-After` header indicating the wait time before subsequent requests.
+If the limit is exceeded, the API will return a `429 Too Many Requests` status code.

 ## Logging & Monitoring

 The API utilizes Django's logging framework to monitor events and issues.
 Logs are output to:

 - A file: `logs/task_management.log`
-- The console (during development)

 ## Error Handling